intermine/im-docs/docs/support/upgrade.rst

   # for Ubuntu
   sudo apt-get install maven

 Previously you had to download and compile InterMine.
-Now, instead, you'll be using the compiled InterMine JARs available via Maven.
-These JARs are located in `~/.m2`.
+Now, instead, you’ll be using the compiled InterMine JARs available via jCenter.
+They will be automatically dowloaded and stored in the gradle cache ~/.gradle/caches/modules-2/files-2.1/org.intermine/.

+To use your mine-specific bio sources, you will install maven locally.
+The install task, recompiles the bio-source code, creates a new jar and installs it in you local Maven.
+These JARs are located in ~/.m2.

 Remove InterMine code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~